Local moving companies in Corpus Christi

 - Moving permits: You won’t need a moving permit for New Mexico, but it’s smart to look into local parking rules before your move.

-- Moving insurance: Insurance requirements vary from state to state.
+- Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
 Opt for Released Value Protection, the cost-free, minimal coverage option from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Things to do in New Mexico